1920 - Six children and two rooms...

 Graded invested in technology early and often.
 These are Apple II-GS computers.
 With the help of Universidade de São Paulo (USP), the internet arrived on campus three years later.

 The first Peer Group Connection class was established 1994.
-It has now been an integral part of our high school community for 20 years.
+It has now become an integral part of our High School community for 20 years.

-Phase II of the Graded Campus Project encompasses a new main school entrance, student center, 450-space parking garage, athletics fields, beach volleyball court, track, bleachers, wellness gymnasium, and maintenance building.
+The Graded Campus Project - Phase II was completed, including athletic fields, a student center, parking garage, wellness gymnasium, beach volleyball court, track, and maintenance building.